November 1st, 2016.

 It was late.
 I laid on my back with my hands interlocked over my stomach, staring at the ceiling as I talked to God.

-Here’s the thing.
 I am writing this post because I am single and I have been for a little over a year now.
 And I don’t talk much about my singleness on this blog because I have really struggled with the idea of being single throughout my life.
 You see, I have spent my whole life buying into the lie that singleness is just an in-between period.
 I have looked at it as a waiting game.
-Like if we just keep our mouths shut and don’t complain, God will one day decide that we have been patient enough and poof!
-Mr. Right will show up at our doorstep and we will finally be able to start living real life.
+Like if we work hard enough on ourselves and do enough of the whole “growing and healing” thing, Mr. Right will show up at our doorstep and we will finally be able to start living real life.

 Society fans the flame with ideas about “becoming the type of person you would want your future spouse to want to be with” as if personal growth is only a journey meant for satisfying another human being.
 As if one day we will suddenly wake up as a perfect version of ourself and be ready to spend the rest of our life with someone.